-Various statements in this Quarterly Report on Form 10-Q are forward-looking statements concerning our future products, timing of development activities, expenses, revenues, liquidity and cash needs, as well as our plans and strategies.
+Various statements in this prospectus are forward-looking statements concerning our future products, timing of development activities, expenses, revenues, liquidity and cash needs, as well as our plans and strategies.
 These forward-looking statements are based on current expectations and we assume no obligation to update this information.
 Numerous factors could cause our actual results to differ significantly from the results described in these forward-looking statements, including the following risk factors.